Deion Harris

 Deion Harris (born 18 December 1995) is an American football cornerback who plays for the Hamburg Sea Devils in the European League of Football.
 He played college football at North Dakota.

-High school career
+Early life

 Harris attended Hibbing High School in Hibbing, Minnesota.
 As a senior, he was a quarterback on offense and a safety on defense.
 He was named to the All-Conference team in each of his final two high school years.
 On National Signing Day in February 2014, he was introduced as a recruit to the North Dakota Fighting Hawks after verbally committing to the university back in December.

 College career

 As a freshman at North Dakota, Harris appeared in all twelve games as a reserve at the cornerback position and on special teams.
 As a sophomore, he started every game and recorded 12 pass break-ups, which tied for the most passes defended in the Division I era for the Fighting Hawks.
 In his junior year in 2016, he recorded 36 tackles and nine pass break-ups.
 His five interceptions led all players in the Big Sky Conference.
 As a result, he was selected to the FCS All-American as well as the All-Big Sky first team by the AFCA and AP.
 In July 2017, Harris tore his left Achilles tendon during a workout, causing him to sit out a year as a medical redshirt and play his final year of college in 2018.
 In the process, he recorded 24 tackles and seven pass break-ups.